wlsf82/crud-protractor-backstopjs/README.md

 >To have a HTML report automatically opened after test execution, set `"report": ["browser"]` on `visual/backstop.json` file.

-#### Approving new bitmap references due to expected visual change or addition of new test
+#### Approving new bitmap references due to expected visual changes or addition of new visual tests

 Run `npm run test:visual:approve` to approve new bitmap references